Go to the Students section

 Go to the Business and Employers section

 University means different things to different people.
 Everybody’s experience will be different, so only you can answer this question.
 It’s a big decision, and you’ll invest a lot of time and money in going to university.
 Here is an overview of the benefits university could bring you, so you can make a decision about what’s best for you.
-If you put the time and effort in to find a university and course that’s right for you, we think the benefits of university will outweigh the costs.

 Ultimately, you’ll be at university to learn.
 University courses exist to give you in depth knowledge of a subject.
-This could be a subject you love at school, one to prepare for a certain job, or something new that interests you.
+This could be a subject you love, one to prepare you for a certain job, or something new that interests you.
 Universities give you different learning opportunities to any other institution.
 You will learn from experts, use the best facilities and meet people who are passionate about the same thing as you.

 The Department for Education’s most recent research showed that university graduates earn on average £9,500 more per year than people without a degree.
 The non-graduate unemployment rate (5.9%) was also double that of university graduates (2.9%).
 Having a university degree means you’re more likely to get a job, and would probably earn more.

 In your first year, find something you love and do it in your spare time.
 Then in your second and third year you could help organise the society.
 You’ll be making friends, having fun, and showing off your skills to future employers.
 Most societies have a committee that run it.
 Roles like president, secretary, treasurer and social planner will need filling.
 You could gain event management, budgeting, problem solving and organisational skills while doing something you really enjoy!
 Find out more about societies at Oxford Brookes.